 The primary purpose of the LTI is the retention of the Company's senior executive team.
-For example, acquisition of the necessary knowledge to successfully manage the manufacturing processes for building materials usually requires an immersion period of at least 5 years and in some sectors, such as brick production, as much as 10 years.
+For example, acquisition of the necessary knowledge to successfully manage the manufacturing processes for building products usually requires an immersion period of at least 5 years and in some sectors, such as brick production, as much as 10 years.
 Similarly, an executive who knows the Company's clients extremely well and has a long history of successful negotiations with them will also be difficult to replace.
 Not surprisingly, Brickworks seeks to retain as many of its experienced executives as practically possible.
+The LTI also provides alignment between executive remuneration and shareholders, as measured by the absolute and relative total shareholder return (TSR).